 According to Forrester’s 2017 and 2018 Customer Experience Index, this trend is shifting as the banking industry struggles to create and maintain a human connection with customers.
 Millennials—a cohort at the peak of financial services usage—are 2 to 3 times more likely to close accounts with their primary financial institution than people in other age groups.
 In fact, 12 percent of millennials say they would switch banks for as little as a free cup of coffee each month.

 Millennials expect great service.
 By providing them with proactive recommendations and helping them achieve their financial goals, banks can foster financial literacy, trust and well-being, and increase retention.
-Conversational AI can help banks do this in a personal way—and at scale.
+Banking chatbots can help banks do this in a personal way—and at scale.

 “Millennials—a cohort at the peak of financial services usage—are 2 to 3 times more likely to close all accounts with their primary financial institution.”